This fact sheet was updated on 2/7/2021.

 While avian pox infections in wild birds are often mild and self-limiting, some outbreaks cause high mortality rates.
 Birds native to isolated islands are particularly susceptible to this disease.
 In Hawaii, avian pox has negatively impacted many species of native birds.
 Avian pox can lead to significant losses when many captive birds are housed in close quarters.
 The virus can also spread between wild and captive birds (see Transmission).

 Most bird species are believed to be susceptible to avian pox.
 About 230 species of wild and domestic birds have been reported with this disease; turkeys, finches, and doves are the most commonly affected wild bird species in New England.
 Upland game birds (such as mourning doves and wild turkeys), songbirds, and raptors can experience varying degrees of mortality due to avian pox.
 Wild waterfowl in North America have recently experienced an apparent increase in infection rate, though infections in these birds are still relatively uncommon.
-Domestic birds can also become infected with this disease, but wild birds are not thought to be a major source of infection for domestic birds.
+Domestic birds can also become infected with this virus but wild birds are not thought to be a major source of infection for domestic birds.
 Avian poxviruses are not known to infect humans.

 Avian pox is distributed worldwide except Antarctica, the Arctic, and some other remote regions.
 Infection rates appear to be greater in areas with temperate and warmer climates.
 The virus has been introduced to several remote islands such as Hawaii, the Galapagos, and the Canary Islands where it spreads rapidly among the native bird populations.
 Poxvirus outbreaks are common in aviaries, rehabilitation centers, and whenever captive birds are housed closely together.

 Avian pox develops slowly in affected birds.
 The most common clinical sign of avian pox is the formation of wart-like growths on the skin, particularly on unfeathered parts of the body such as the legs, feet, eyelids, base of the beak, and the comb and wattles.
 This is the cutaneous or “dry” form of avian pox.
 Birds with mild infections may only have a few growths that minimally affect their health status.
-In most cases, the bird will survive and the nodules will heal with some scarring.
+These lesions can persist from 1 to 4 weeks but in most cases, the bird will survive and the nodules will heal potentially with some scarring.
 At times, nodules on the eyes can interfere with the bird’s ability to see food or predators and can lead to death.
-In more severe cases, birds may develop necrotic, yellow-white, cheese-like lesions in their mouths and upper respiratory tract (this is known as the diphtheritic or “wet” form of the disease) which can lead to decreased food intake, difficulty breathing, and death.
+Mortality can also result from secondary bacterial infections that are common with this disease.